NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Springjaw Doll.md

 Tinkers and toymakers construct springjaw dolls to guard their shops and domiciles.
 Most people don't even realize that these unassuming dolls are fierce—and even sometimes deadly—wardens.
 Like other clockwork creatures, upon its creation a springjaw doll can be programmed to perform a small selection of actions or a specific routine.
 A particularly talented or haughty engineer might craft a springjaw doll for a purpose as menial as cracking walnuts; while springjaw dolls have no will or personality of their own, dolls created to perform such inglorious drudgery nevertheless have a peculiar tendency to nip at their master's fingers a little more often than can be attributed to pure chance.

 The complex machinery inside a springjaw doll is valuable to those interested in machinery, trap creation, or clockwork devices.
-It takes 1 hour and a successful Crafting check to properly disassemble a springjaw doll.
+It takes 1 hour and a successful DC 20 Crafting check to properly disassemble a springjaw doll.
 The value of the springjaw doll's internal parts should be appropriate to its level.

 Every springjaw doll looks different depending on the whims of its creator, but some dolls have vastly different abilities than the one presented here.
 Such dolls might fire bolts of electricity out their fingers (in which case they lack weakness to electricity), while others might instead breathe oil and fire.
 Larger variants of springjaw dolls also exist; such human-sized dolls might be mistaken for wax sculptures, lifelike mannequins, or common dressmakers' dummies to better surprise would-be thieves.